d33zhou/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+Database is persisted through PostgreSQL, admin authentication is handled via bcrypt HTTP authentication, and the testing suite uses RSpec, Capybara, and Poltergeist for Model and Feature specs.

 ## Additional Steps for Apple M1 Machines